davidorban/netsocbook/en/BitGadaa.md

 ### 1. Introduction

-The Oromo aphorism *Kan darbe yaadatani, isa gara fuula itti yaaddu* (By rememberding the past, the future is remembered) – "the most philosophically interesting statement in Ethiopian culture", according to M. Mennasemay, "incubates a non-linear conception of history, a future-oriented understanding of tradition, and a conception of emancipation that embraces political and economic democracy, social justice and cultural flourishing."
+The Oromo aphorism *Kan darbe yaadatani, isa gara fuula itti yaaddu* (By remembering the past, the future is remembered) – "the most philosophically interesting statement in Ethiopian culture", according to M. Mennasemay, "incubates a non-linear conception of history, a future-oriented understanding of tradition, and a conception of emancipation that embraces political and economic democracy, social justice and cultural flourishing."

 Gadaa, an indigenous African democratic system, which A. Jalata calls "the totality of Oromo civilization", is a manifestation of the philosophy behind this aphorism.
 Based on an ancient calendar, and with a myth going back to the Kushite-Kemetic days by the riverbanks of the Nile, Gadaa is an egalitarian social class system based on time (and reputation).
 It is a rather complex structure that compelled Donald Levine to refer to it as "one of the most complex systems of social organization ever devised by the human imagination".
 Asmarom Legesse, a renowned Gadaa expert, commented "[Gadaa is] one of the most instructive turns the evolution of human society has taken".